nychealth/coronavirus-data/totals/Readme.md

 This file contains cumulative summary information, including the cut-off date and time for data included in the most recent update, and several citywide indicators.

 Hospitalization counts reflect the total number of people with COVID-19 ever admitted to a hospital, not the number of people currently admitted.
-Case and death counts reflect both confirmed and probable classifications, separately.
+Case and death counts reflect totals, separately.